Essential business documents for UK nail technicians in 2026

 How to use the documents without creating admin drag

-Build the habit around the way this niche actually works: update client notes before the next appointment starts, then mark deposits and balances against the booking.
+Build the habit around the way the work actually happens: update client notes before the next appointment starts, then mark deposits and balances against the booking.
 If those two steps happen while the week is still fresh, the rest of the paperwork becomes a short tidy-up rather than a full reconstruction.

 A simple weekly routine is enough for many sole traders: